[7 MIN READ]

 - Cognitive behavioral therapy – helps you understand the link between your thoughts, feelings and actions so you can use that insight to develop healthier thought patterns and behaviors.
 CBT can be an effective treatment for a wide range of issues, including depression, substance abuse, addiction and mental illness.

 - Talk therapy – in-depth conversations to “talk it out” and develop solutions and coping strategies for the issues affecting your mental health.
 Also called psychotherapy, talk therapy can be helpful if you are experiencing long-term issues in your work or home life, loss of a loved one, the end of a relationship or other challenges.

-- Family counseling – helps family members identify and address problems with improved communication and conflict resolution skills.
+- Family counseling – identify and address family problems with improved communication and conflict resolution skills.
 Family therapy can be helpful if your family faces substantial life challenges such as financial hardship, death, divorce or career change.

-- Marriage or couples counseling – gives couples the tools to problem solve, work together and communicate in healthier ways.
-Counseling can be an effective tool to for couples wanting to repair their relationships, improve intimacy and increase their communication and problem-solving skills.
+- Marriage or couples counseling – learn the tools to problem solve, work together and communicate in healthier ways.
+Counseling can be an effective tool for couples wanting to repair their relationships, improve intimacy and increase their communication and problem-solving skills.

 When do I need professional counseling?

 “We all have emotional highs and lows that occur naturally in response to life stressors,” says Lyndsey.
 “But if you feel like your symptoms are not improving and have been persistent, it may be time to get an additional opinion.
 Another example could be that you notice your mental health symptoms are accompanied by physical symptoms like headaches or stomachaches or interfering with your everyday life, it’s time to talk to someone.”